 The Notes are subject to additional terms.
-In connection with certain corporate events, as defined and described in the Indentures, we will increase the conversion rate for a holder of the Notes who elects to convert those notes in connection with the event.
-Additionally, subject to certain other events, as described in the Indentures, holders of the Notes may require us to repurchase all or a portion of their notes at a price equal to 100 % of the principal amount to be repurchased, plus any accrued and unpaid interest to date.
+In connection with certain corporate events, as defined and described in the Indentures, indentures governing the Notes, we will increase the conversion rate for a holder of the Notes who elects to convert those notes Notes in connection with the event.
+Additionally, upon the occurrence of certain corporate events and subject to certain other events, exceptions, as described in the Indentures, indentures governing the Notes, holders of the Notes may require us to repurchase all or a portion of their notes Notes at a price equal to 100% of the principal amount to be repurchased, plus any accrued and unpaid interest to date.
+The 2026 Notes are also redeemable at our option if certain conditions are met, as described in the indenture governing the 2026 Notes.

-As of December 31, 2023, no holders of the 2027 and 2026 Notes have exercised the conversion rights, and the if-converted value of the 2027 and 2026 Notes did not exceed the principal amount.
+As of December 31, 2023 December 31, 2024, no holders of the 2027 Notes and 2026 Notes have exercised the conversion rights, and the if-converted value of the 2027 Notes and 2026 Notes did not exceed the principal amount.